 (c) at a date and time chosen by an officer authorised by the Director General of Mines for the release of the portion surrendered, or deemed surrendered, that date and time shall be endorsed on that portion of each plan.

-(2) Notification for the purposes of section 65(6)(a) shall be given by endorsing the date (the “release date”) and time chosen under subregulation (1)(c) on the plans referred to in section 65(5) at least 14 days before the release date.
+(2) Notification for the purposes of section 65(6)(a) shall be given by endorsing the date (the release date) and time chosen under subregulation (1)(c) on the plans referred to in section 65(5) at least 14 days before the release date.

 [Regulation 23 inserted in Gazette 31 May 1991 p.
 2697; amended in Gazette 3 Feb 2006 p.
 586.]